Moji-ku, Kitakyūshū: The Mojiko Retro District

 The area boasts many interesting historic buildings.
 For instance, the former Moji Mitsui Club once hosted Dr. Albert Einstein and his wife when they visited Japan in the 1920s.
 Recent developments along the waterfront, such as the renovated customs building, a striking new hotel and the a unique pedestrian Blue Wing drawbridge add to the charm of Mojiko and make it a pleasant place to stroll.

 Shiranoe Gardens

 The Shiranoe botanical gardens face the Seto Inland Sea.

 Transport

-Large ferries for Tokyo and Osaka leave from Shin-Moji port on the Seto Inland Sea.
+Several ferry companies connect Kitakyushu with Tokyo and Osaka via Shin-Moji port on the Seto Inland Sea.

 Moji is served by the Kagoshima Main Line, operated by JR Kyushu, and the Mojikō Retro Scenic Line, operated by Heichiku.
 Rail tunnels connect Kyushu and Honshu via Moji Station.